-For a sleek, high-quality finish, hardwood deck boards probably win because of their tighter grain, but one would also need to consider the details of fixings and the sizes and dimensions of the boards as part of the overall finish.
+For a sleek, high-quality finish, hardwood deck boards probably win because of their tighter grain, but one would also need to consider the details of fixings and the sizes and dimensions of the decking boards as part of the overall finish.
 It is possible to use ‘invisible fixings’ in which the side of the deck board is attached to the joist beneath.
 When the adjacent board is in place, the fixing then disappears to leave a surface of pure timber.
 Most often screw fixings are used, which should be countersunk, partly to improve the look and partly for safety.
-These countersunk fixings can be plugged or backfilled to reduce their impact on the deck surface in order to lose their pattern.
+These countersunk fixings can be plugged or backfilled to reduce their impact on the decking surface in order to lose their pattern.
 In all cases it is important to keep the shape and form of decks as simple as possible.
 Complex shapes or forms will lead to highly complicated foundations and support structures with some awkward joints, cuts and fixings on the surface.
 Curves and angles in particular can create both visual and practical problems.

-Practical considerations: damp and slippery surfaces
+Practical decking considerations: damp and slippery surfaces

-Decks have added value over solid paving as they can be used to relate to the internal floor level of the house, providing a consistent surface and a strong visual link between the interior and exterior spaces.
+Decking has added value over solid paving as they can be used to relate to the internal floor level of the house, providing a consistent surface and a strong visual link between the interior and exterior spaces.
 There are important issues to consider with this solution as, technically, a paving surface should not stand above the damp-proof membrane used to protect the building from rising damp.
 Stone or brick paving, with their solid base, will bridge the damp proofing and create problems, but decking, as a suspended floor, can resolve this issue if the structure is freestanding and not attached to the house.

 There may still be a possibility of rain splashback, especially with summer downpours or driving rain.
-The separation of the deck from the house wall is thus important, allowing water to drain and air to circulate.
+The separation of the decking from the house wall is thus important, allowing water to drain and air to circulate.
 It may also be useful to consider introducing a protective canopy or porch over doors or French windows as this can prevent rain penetrating the interior.
 In most modern houses the damp-proof course should be noticeable in one of the mortar joints above ground level.
 In older properties look for air bricks, which allow air to circulate in the cavity beneath suspended internal timber floors.
 These openings must not be blocked.

-One major criticism of timber is that it can produce a slippery surface.
+One major criticism of timber decking is that it can produce a slippery surface.
 This is caused by surface dampness and warmer temperatures, which encourage algae to grow, creating the slipperiness.
 This also happens on natural stone and concrete, especially if the surface is smooth.
 Maintenance is key to avoid this, see advice below.

-Caring for your timber deck
+Caring for your timber decking

-Creating the perfect finish on your timber
+Creating the perfect finish on your timber decking

 Timber weathers in the open air and will change colour and appearance considerably if left to its own devices.
 The warm glow of new wood will be lost within a season to a rather beautiful silver grey, but if this doesn’t suit your taste, oiling the timber can preserve the colour if you are happy to maintain this every year.
 Varnish is not a suitable finish, as this will peel and bubble over time, creating an unsightly result.

-Stains are the best method of changing the colour and character of timber as they are absorbed into the wood, helping to feed and preserve its quality.
+Stains are the best method of changing the colour and character of decking timber as they are absorbed into the wood, helping to feed and preserve its quality.
 Darker stains, such as black or dark brown, can be applied with ease, but lighter stains or clear colours are also possible.
 In such cases you will need to apply an opaque white stain first, followed by the colour of choice – virtually anything is possible from bubblegum pink to, dare I say it, blue.
 There goes the brass band again – Alan Titchmarsh, you have a lot to answer for.